How to Use Your Spine Safely

 - Keep the natural inward curve to your lower spine as much of the time as possible, make all movements like you are” lifting from your legs”.
 In other words, bend or hinge from your hips instead of your back, making all movements some variation of a squat.
 Pulling weeds, planting, pushing the lawn mower, trimming bushes, whatever the activity, attempt to use your hips and knees in a squat to lower your body into the needed position to perform the task.

-- If your back does get sore after working in the yard: DO NOT USE HEAT!!!!!!!!!!
-Always use ice after the onset of any new muscle or skeletal pain, whether it is a sprained ankle, neck pain, a knee or your low back.
-The RULE is ALWAYS USE ICE for the first 5 days.
+- If your back does get sore after working in the yard: DO NOT USE HEAT!
+Always use ice after the onset of any new muscle or skeletal pain for the first 5 days, whether it is a sprained ankle, neck pain, a knee or your low back.
 The sooner you get ice on the area of injury or strain the faster it will recover.
 If you feel a distinct “tweak or twinge” in the low back as you are working, STOP!
 If you do not immediately go ice it, it is very likely the next morning you will not get out of bed or go to work!
 I know that is a hard thing to do, stopping what you are doing and not finishing your project, but even if the tweak only lasts a moment, you just injured your back.

 Mow Like This!